Blue Heart, Sunshine Coast, Queensland

 - Focus Area: 5000 hectares, including 1200 hectares of publicly owned and managed land

-- Carbon farming methods: Blue carbon sequestration
+- Carbon farming methods: Tidal restoration of blue carbon ecosystems

 - Project period: Sub-projects underway, with project planning up to 2100